Greg DiCenzo

 Greg DiCenzo is a professional baseball coach and former football, soccer, and baseball player at St. Lawrence University.
-He is the bench coach of the Columbus Clippers of the International League.
+He is currently manager of the Akron RubberDucks, the Double-A affiliate of the Cleveland Guardians of Major League Baseball (MLB).
 He was previously the head baseball coach at the College of the Holy Cross from 2008 to 2019.

 Early life

 DiCenzo attended Duxbury High School where he was a four-year starter on both the varsity soccer and varsity baseball teams, while a two-year member of the varsity basketball team.
 DiCenzo played for legendary coach Foster Cass.

 Upon graduation, DiCenzo enrolled at St. Lawrence University, where he played for the football, men's soccer and baseball teams.
 In four seasons on the baseball team, he competed as a pitcher, a first-baseman, and an outfielder.
 Only playing soccer for one season, he played football for four seasons as both a punter and placekicker.
 He earned three degrees while at St. Lawrence: a Bachelor of Science degree, a master's degree in education, and a master's degree in education administration.